All Episodes

 I mentioned earlier in the program today is Cyber Monday.

-We've got this creation here, Cyber Monday, not to be confused with Black Friday, not to be confused with small business Saturday.
+We've got this creation here, Cyber Monday, not to be confused with Black Friday, not to be confused with Small Business Saturday.

 So anyway, what's happening is that all these online stores are out there with these Cyber Monday specials.

-Well, we're good, we're we're getting in on the act.
+Well, we're getting in on the act.

 If there's a Cyber Monday out there and it involves special deals, then we don't want to be outshone.